nishanil/ContactsScroller/README.md

 Please note: Objective Sharpie was not used here.
 It was simple enough that I just needed one class ScrollViewController which I hand coded.

+##Compiling

+If you have issues with compiling - add this to your Compiler Arguments under "iOS Build" of project options (Scroller.iOS project)

+		 -gcc_flags "-dead_strip" -dlsym:true

 Have a question? [@nishanil](http://nishanil) on twitter!